RetroDECK/ES-DE/INSTALL.md

 sudo make install
 ```

-Assuming the default installation prefix /usr/local has been used, this is the directory structure for the installation:
+Assuming the default installation prefix /usr has been used, this is the directory structure for the installation:

 ```
-/usr/local/bin/emulationstation
-/usr/local/man/man6/emulationstation.6.gz
-/usr/local/share/applications/emulationstation.desktop
-/usr/local/share/emulationstation/LICENSE
-/usr/local/share/emulationstation/licenses/*
-/usr/local/share/emulationstation/resources/*
-/usr/local/share/emulationstation/themes/*
-/usr/local/share/pixmaps/emulationstation.svg
+/usr/bin/emulationstation
+/usr/share/man/man6/emulationstation.6.gz
+/usr/share/applications/emulationstation.desktop
+/usr/share/emulationstation/LICENSE
+/usr/share/emulationstation/licenses/*
+/usr/share/emulationstation/resources/*
+/usr/share/emulationstation/themes/*
+/usr/share/pixmaps/emulationstation.svg
 ```

+However, when installing manually instead of building a package, it's recommended to change the install prefix to /usr/local instead of /usr.

-Be aware that if using the GNOME desktop environment, /usr/local/share/pixmaps/emulationstation.svg must exist in order for the ES-DE icon to be shown in the Dash and task switcher.
+Be aware that if using the GNOME desktop environment, /usr/share/pixmaps/emulationstation.svg must exist in order for the ES-DE icon to be shown in the Dash and task switcher.

 ES-DE will look in the following locations for the resources, in the listed order: